 The Center for Training and Development at California State University Dominguez Hills, coordinates the University's response to a wide variety of community education needs through the development of professional/career in-service training programs.
 The Center also offers workshops, symposia, conferences, and specialized training and consulting services.
-Additional information may be obtained by contacting the Director of Extended Education.
+Additional information may be obtained by contacting the Extension Office.